|

 will negate the 5th layer of resistance at the early stages of analysis.
 We might think of it as a strategic tool

-generic cloud of the problem is constructed from at least 3 individual and
+cloud of the problem is constructed from at least 3 individual and specific

-specific clouds that address the general problem – either single clouds from
+clouds that address the general problem – either single clouds from different

-different individuals or multiple clouds addressing different aspects from
+individuals or multiple clouds addressing different aspects from one

-assumption is that a deeper generic conflict gives rise to each of these
+is that a deeper generic conflict gives rise to each of these specific

-generic cloud is constructed by summarizing each of the entities in each of
+cloud is constructed by summarizing each of the entities in each of the

 The generic cloud can then in fact be used in a communication current